Programie/ExplosiveMobs/README.md

 ![](screenshot.png)

-A Minecraft Bukkit plugin which let mobs explode once they die.
+A Minecraft Bukkit plugin which lets mobs explode once they die.

 It is possible to configure the plugin to just have explosive mobs if they are spawned using the */spawnexplosivemob* command or simply every time a mob dies.